Customizing the Boot Process¶

 .rd.live.squashimg

-Tells a live ISO image the name of the squashfs image file which holds the OS root.
-Defaults to
+Specifies the name of the squashfs image file which contains the OS root.
+Default is

 squashfs.img